 Renewable energy sources are already utilized in Östersundom today

-The Sakarinmäki school complex plans to produce more than 80 percent of its heat energy from renewable sources.
+The Sakarinmäki school complex produces 100 percent of its heat energy from renewable sources.
 The heating solution for the school, located far from the existing district heat network, is a hybrid method integrating geothermal energy, solar energy and a heat plant.
 The school’s gravel fields hide 21 geothermal wells each about 300 metres deep.
-Solar thermal panels will be installed next to the school to produce 5 percent of the school’s annual heat energy.
-There will also be an oil-fired heat plant for the coldest days of winter, which will initially burn light fuel oil, but it will be designed to enable a shift to biofuels in the future.
+Solar thermal panels produce 5 percent of the school’s annual heat energy.
+There are also an oil-fired heat plant for the coldest days of winter, which initially burn light fuel oil, but is designed to enable a shift to biofuels in the future.

 Östersundom is marked by the closeness of the sea